-The CARICOM Passport is an official travel document that can be used for travel within and outside the Caribbean.
+The CARICOM Passport is an official travel document that can be used for inter-regional and international travel.
 It is issued by the 15 member states of the Caribbean Community (CARICOM) for their citizens.
+The front page of CARICOM passports are dark blue in color, printed with Caribbean Community (CC)” and name of the country.

-One of the major benefits of the Caricom passport in order to make intra-regional and international travel easier for their citizens within one single bloc of community.
+The CARICOM passport creates awareness that CARICOM nationals are nationals of the Community, as well as a specific country.
+One of the key benefits of the Caricom passport in order to make intra-regional and international travel easier for their citizens within one single bloc of community.

 Caricom Member States